joshuas99/alpine-python-sandbox/README.md

 > You may also include the key in your `.ssh` directory in your home profile if you wish to skip using the -i.

 The `sandbox` user password is `sunshine`.

+## Warning
+I highly recommend you change the authorized_keys and script_key.pem if you are planning to use this container anywhere other than your own machine.
+The keys present a security risk as they are publicly available here.